czbiohub-sf/ulc-malaria-scope/OS_instructions/OS_setup.md

 ## Full Installation Instructions

-Install Raspbian GNU/Linux 11 (bullseye) on a fresh 64GB SD card.
+Install Raspbian GNU/Linux 11 (Bullseye) on a fresh 64GB SD card.
 Make sure to update the OS hostname and wifi/password by pressing shift-ctrl-x.
 After it is flashed, pop it into a Pi and follow the commands below.